deconst/deconst-docs/writing-docs/coordinator.rst

 Each mapping consists of the *presented URL prefix* and the *content ID prefix* on a single line, separated by whitespace.

 It's an error to map the exact same prefix on the same domain more than once.
-This is to prevent you from accidentally clobbering your own mappings by mistake once your site is mapped across many mapping files!
+This is to prevent you from accidentally clobbering your own mappings by mistake once your site spans many mapping files!
+You'll see build errors in the Travis build for your pull request, along with any other syntax problems that were discovered.

 .. note::